sts10/compound-passphrase-list-safety-checker-simple/readme.markdown

 But **if an attacker knew your passphrase was 6 words, I'm not sure if a phrase with a compounding is "worse" (i.e. going to be cracked earlier) or as good as one without**.

-## The "Venn-diagram" problem (or, the "left-eye, right-eye" problem)
+## The "problematic overlap" condition (or, the "left-eye, right-eye" problem)

 What if we generated a passphrase and, at some point in it, got "paperboyhood"?
 As we've learned, if "paper", "boy", and "paperboy" are all words in our list, we have a compounding.
 Likewise if "boy", "hood", and "boyhood" are all on our list we have a second compounding.